gurgeous/sinew/README.md

 end
 ```

-If you paste this into a file called `bestsellers.sinew` and run `sinew bestsellers.sinew`, it will create a `bestsellers.csv` file containing the url, title and img for each bestseller.
+If you paste this into a file called `sample.sinew` and run `sinew sample.sinew`, it will create a `sample.csv` file containing the href and text for each link.

 ## How does Sinew differ from Mechanize?